grame-cncm/faustdoc/src/manual/compiler.md

 When using a single instance, calling `init` is the simplest way to do "what is needed."
 When using several instances, all of them can be initialized using `instanceInit`, with a single call to `classInit` to initialize the static shared state.

-The `compute` method takes the number of frames to process, and `inputs` and `outputs` buffers as arrays of separated mono channels.
-Note that by default `inputs` and `outputs` buffers are supposed to be distinct memory zones, so one cannot safely write `compute(count, inputs, inputs)`.
+The `compute` method takes the number of frames to process, and `inputs` and `outputs` buffers as arrays of separate mono channels.
+Note that by default `inputs` and `outputs` buffers are expected to be distinct memory zones, so one cannot safely write `compute(count, inputs, inputs)`.
 The `-inpl` compilation option can be used for that, but only in scalar mode for now.

-By default the generated code process `float` type samples.
+By default the generated code processes `float` type samples.
 This can be changed using the `-double` option (or even `-quad` in some backends).
-The `FAUSTFLOAT` type used in the `compute` method is defined in architecture files, and can be `float` or `double`, depending of the audio driver layer.
+The `FAUSTFLOAT` type used in the `compute` method is defined in architecture files and can be `float` or `double`, depending on the audio driver layer.
 Sample adaptation may have to be used between the DSP sample type and the audio driver sample type.

 ## Controlling Code Generation